 Semester one: 1 September - 30 November each year

 Semester one (March)

 Semester two (July)

-This course is currently not available to domestic students.
+This course is not available for Second Semester (July) entry.

 Clinical pharmacy practice is the practice of pharmacy as part of a multidisciplinary healthcare team directed at achieving QUM.
 This may include: participation in the management of individual patients; application of the best available evidence in daily clinical practice; contribution of clinical knowledge and skills to the healthcare team; identification and reduction in risks associated with medicines use; involvement in the education of patients, careers, and other health professionals; and involvement in research.